webprogramming260/startup/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-![NOTE] This is a template for your startup application.
+[!NOTE] This is a template for your startup application.
 You must modify this `README.md` file for each phase of your development.
 You only need to fill in the section for each deliverable when you that deliverable is submitted in Canvas.
 Without you adding a section for a deliverable the TA will not know what to look for when grading your submission.
 Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-![NOTE] If you are not familiar with Markdown then you should review the [documenation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.
+[!NOTE] If you are not familiar with Markdown then you should review the [documenation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## Specification Deliverable

-![NOTE] Fill in this sections as the submission artifact for this deliverable.
+[!NOTE] Fill in this sections as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 - [ ] Proper use of Markdown in README.md
 - [ ] A concise and compelling elevator pitch in your README.md